Who Is Bill Gates?

 By 1983, Microsoft was going global with offices in Great Britain and Japan.
 An estimated 30 percent of the world's computers ran on its software.

-Bill Gates’s Rivalry with Steve Jobs
+Rivalry With Steve Jobs

 Though their rivalry is legend, Microsoft and Apple shared many of their early innovations.
 In 1981, Apple, at the time led by Steve Jobs, invited Microsoft to help develop software for Macintosh computers.
 Some developers were involved in both Microsoft development and the development of Microsoft applications for Macintosh.
 The collaboration could be seen in some shared names between the Microsoft and Macintosh systems.